-# Predicting test data
+Predicting test data

-To import the test data, find a panel named “Test data”, click Import Test data and select a pre-structured ZIP file (see Data Input)
+To import the test data, find a panel named “Test data”, click Import Test data and select a pre-structured ZIP file (see Data Input).

 The test data predictions can be generated using either a model constructed from training data or using a pre-stored model.
 How to construct the model is described in Analyzing training data.
 To import a pre-built model, find a panel named “Test data”, click Import Model and select *.rspa file.
 The pretreatment and the preprocessing of the test data are performed with the same parameters that were used for the training data.
-When a pre-stored model is used, these parameters are embedded in the model and cannot be changed by user.
+When a pre-stored model is used, these parameters are embedded in the model and cannot be changed by the user.

 After importing or generating the model and importing the test data, simply click “Predict” at the “Test data” panel.
-To see more details, please click at the icons “Test data” and “Prediction” at upper stepper panel.
+To see more details, please click at the icons Test data and Prediction at the upper stepper panel.

 The summary for preprocessed data can be found in a form of a report.
 Other results can be exported through the “Export” menu at “Test data” panel.

 To change the styles of the graphs before saving and highlight the information of interest, the following tools can be used:

 Zoom: click on the canvas and hold to expand the area that should be zoomed in.
 Work in both vertical and horizontal directions.
 Double click – reset to initial scale.